MladenStankov/VMKS_Backend/GAMES_ROUTE.md

 **Response**:
 - Status: 200 OK
-- Body: An object containing information about the game, including rows and rewards.
+- Body: An object containing information about the rows.